 Experiences with holidays, observances, and celebrations are not universal, so what can we do?
 This section focuses on expanding our understanding of a diversity of holidays, provides tactics for being inclusive of those with varying experiences, and gives some strategies for being more intentional in our workplace policies and practices.

 Instead of assuming what dates or times are most celebrated in your workplace, ask people.
-Learn what is important to your people, allocate time and resources to expand your knowledge, and put these practices into place.
+Learn what is important to your people, allocate time and resources to expand your knowledge, and implement these practices.

 Consider an optional and anonymous survey that asks: